theelous3/feed2toot-oauth/README.md

 ### Feed2toot-oauth

 Feed2toot automatically parses rss feeds, identifies new posts and posts them on the [Mastodon](https://mastodon.social) social network.
+It also works with gotosocial and presumably any other mastodon-like.

-For the full documentation, [read it online](https://feed2toot.readthedocs.io/en/latest/).
+For the full documentation, clone and read locally under docs/source.

 If you like Feed2toot, you can tip to support the development on ko-fi - no signup required:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F2F21OVNKF)

 ### Quick Install